Novel methods and approaches in health risk assessment

 Course fee

-There is no course fee for PhD students.
-The fee for participants from academia (except PhD students) is 300 euro, from authorities 600 euro and from industry 900 euro, including VAT.
-Course fee includes course material and coffee breaks.
+The fee for PhD students is 2000 SEK, other participants from academia 3000 SEK, from authorities 6000 SEK and from industry 9000 SEK, including VAT.
+Course fee includes course material.
 Payment of course fee can only be accepted from the participant’s employer, not from individuals.
-The participants must cover their costs for travel and accommodation.

 Course application